Inflation: Egg prices see largest monthly decline in 72 years, grocery prices slightly increase last month

 Overall food inflation remains higher — rising 6.7% year-over-year in May, a tick lower than last month which saw a 7.7% year-over-year jump.
 In May, overall food prices jumped 0.2% on a monthly basis.

 The report had particularly good news for egg lovers.
 Eggs saw the largest monthly decline in 72 years.
-Year-over-year, a dozen of eggs saw a decline of 0.4%, whereas month-over-month the cost of a dozen dropped 13.8%.
+Year-over-year, a dozen eggs saw a decline of 0.4%, whereas month-over-month the cost of a dozen dropped 13.8%.
 That's the largest monthly decline since January 1951.
-As of May 2023, the cost of a dozen of large, grade A eggs, was $2.66.
-That's compared to 4.82 back in January of this year.
+As of May 2023, the cost of a dozen large grade-A eggs was $2.66.
+That's compared to $4.82 back in January of this year.

-This helped to drive the overall meats, poultry, fish and eggs category lower, down 0.9% month-over-month.
+This helped to drive the overall meats, poultry, fish, and eggs category lower, down 0.9% month-over-month.
 The dairy and related products category also dropped on a monthly basis (-0.6%), driven lower by ice cream and related products (-2.0%).

 Year-over-year, five out of the six of the major categories saw a declaration, produce was the outlier that saw an uptick compared to May 2022, up 2.7%.

-Sugars, sweets see more 'persistent inflation,' other categories see increases in price
+Sugars and sweets see more 'persistent inflation,' other categories see increases in price

 The sugars and sweets category rose 10.2% year-over-year in May, up 0.4% month-over-month.